Central Retinal Vein Occlusion (CRVO) Diagnosis and Treatment

 How is CRVO treated?

-The blocked vein in CRVO cannot be unblocked.
 The main goal of treatment is to keep your vision stable.
 This is usually done by sealing off any leaking blood vessels in the retina.
 This helps prevent further swelling of the macula.

 Your ophthalmologist may treat your CRVO with medication injections in the eye called “anti-VEGF injections.”
 The medicine can help reduce the swelling of the macula.
 Sometimes steroid medicine may be injected in the eye to help treat the swelling.